kovach/web2/docs/live.md

 **document in progress**

 # Introduction
-The notion of live programming is especially sensitive to a certain gulf that arises while working with a program:

-  > syntax / dynamic behavior
+We tend to see program code and program behavior as two ends of a spectrum of abstraction.
+While working, a programmer tries to maintain a unified view, but doing so is a struggle.
+Live programming systems must be sensitive to this struggle.

-We imagine there is a single joint system comprised of a program, some sampling of its concrete behavior, and various programmers.
+We like to imagine there is a single joint system comprised of a program, some sampling of its concrete behavior, and various programmers.
 Ideally, the abstract form of a program and its dynamics would inhabit the same "space", so that a viewer of any part could trace along related information.

 As long as we struggle to conceptualize this space, our solutions tend to adopt one of two directions; since a programmer can only see so much at a time, we